LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Uplifting 2D visual representations into 3D

-A 2D frame at a given view is an image rendered by projecting the 3D Gaussians onto a 2D plane, parametrized by the viewing direction $d$.
+A 2D frame at a given view is an image $\hat{I}_d$ rendered by projecting the 3D Gaussians onto a 2D plane, parametrized by the viewing direction $d$.
 This projection accounts for the opacity of the Gaussians and the order in which rays associated with each pixel pass through the densities.
-More precisely, a pixel $p$ for a view $d$ is associated to an ordered set $\Scal_{{d},p}$ of Gaussians and its value is obtained by their weighted contributions:
+More precisely, a pixel $p$ for a view $d$ is associated to an ordered set $\Scal_{{d},p}$ of Gaussians and its value is obtained by summing their contributions: The above weights are obtained by $\alpha$-blending, \ie $w_{i}(d, p) = \alpha_{i}(d,p) \prod_{j\in \mathcal{S}_{d,p}, j<i} \left(1-\alpha_{j}(d,p)\right)$, where the Gaussian contributions $\alpha_{i}(d,p)$ are given by the product of the opacity $\sigma_i$ and the Gaussian density $\mathcal{N}_i$ projected onto the 2D plane at pixel position $p$.